PHP 8.4.2 Released!

 Magic constants

-There are nine magical constants that change depending on where they are used.
-For example, the value of __LINE__ depends on the line that it's used on in your script.
+There are a few magical constants that change depending on where they are used.
+For example, the value of __LINE__ depends on the line that it's used on in a script.
 All these "magical" constants are resolved at compile time, unlike regular constants, which are resolved at runtime.
 These special constants are case-insensitive and are as follows:

 PHP's magic constants